Lovejoy, Phillipsburg, Groton Dunstable Win Season Openers

-All matches last about an hour, and will take place every week, starting the first week of October, for 8 consecutive weeks.
+All matches last about an hour, and will take place every week, starting the of Sept.
+26, for 8 consecutive weeks.

 |High School Leagues (choose one):|